monkrus/emotion_analyzer/README.md

  4. webcam4.py is the playground/testing arena

-- Analyze the emotions of the person in live webcam session.
+- An example of basic fastapi react setup
-(fastapi react)
+(fastapi react basic setup)

 - BACKEND (FastAPI)
 1. Install FastAPI and Uvicorn